-In-kind Sponsorship - The Organization earns in-kind revenue from various sponsors.
+Contributed Nonfinancial Assets and Services - The Organization earns in-kind revenue from various sponsors.
 There is a contractual agreement as to the value of sponsorship that is signed by sponsor and the executive director of the Organization.
 The revenue and related expense are recognized after the event when both parties have satisfied their performance obligations.